guoyongcs/EWS/README.md

 ## Testing

 You can evaluate our models on CIFAR-10(-C), CIFAR-100(-C), and ImageNet(-C/P).

 We release our best [pre-trained models](xxx) for each of the above datasets.

-1. Download the original CIFAR-10, CIFAR-100, and [ImageNet](https://github.com/landskape-ai/imagenet) dataset
+1. Download the original CIFAR-10, CIFAR-100, and [ImageNet](https://github.com/landskape-ai/imagenet) dataset.

 2. Download the corrupted test sets, including CIFAR-10-C, CIFAR-100-C, and ImageNet-C dataset.
-Please refer to the detailed [instructions](https://github.com/hendrycks/robustness)
+Please refer to the detailed [instructions](https://github.com/hendrycks/robustness) to download them.

-3. Run the testing script
+3. Run the testing script.

 - CIFAR-10 & CIFAR-10-C